coremand/Amazon-clone-app/README.md

 http://localhost:3000
 ```
 ### Status
-Project is completed with room for more improvements
+Project is completed with room for more improvements.

 ###Contact
 Program made by [Obinna Nwabia](https://github.com/coremand)